 2500 words is a lot, and you’ll certainly need additional facts to meet your quota.

-Outline: Summarize your research into a series of short points.
+Outline — Summarize your research into a series of short points.
 Some of them will serve as subheadings, while others will help you expand them into paragraphs.
-This outline is crucial for structuring your thoughts and keeping your focus on the subject, both of which allows you to think and write faster.
+This outline is crucial for structuring your thoughts and keeping your focus on the subject, both of which allow you to think and write faster.

 Finally, it’s time to roll up your sleeves and start typing.
 The entire blog post is already in your head, so there’s no need for further reading and additional research.
 Remove all distractions until there’s nothing but you and the blank Word page, find a comfy pose, and go.

 In fact, editing comes two steps after writing.
-In between them is proofreading, which is usually the only absolutely necessary post-production routine if the artwork in case is a blog post.
-While editing focuses on sentence structure and style consistency, proofreading eliminates spelling, grammar and typographical errors.
+In between, they are proofreading, which is usually the only absolutely necessary post-production routine if the artwork in the case is a blog post.
+While editing focuses on sentence structure and style consistency, proofreading eliminates spelling, grammar, and typographical errors.

 These mistakes can ruin the entire article, regardless of how well-written it is, and make you look unprofessional and educated.
 If aiming towards a great quality of writing, however, you’ll need to be both your own proofreader and editor.

-Most bloggers write a conclusion at the very end of the process, after the rest of the article has been edited.
+Most bloggers write a conclusion at the very end of the process after the rest of the article has been edited.
 It’s not a common practice, but it can be a helpful one.
-Having red an entire piece for a couple of times, you earn an insight that allows you to naturally conclude your thoughts.
+Having read an entire piece for a couple of times, you earn an insight that allows you to naturally conclude your thoughts.